dotnetCarpenter/install-stripe-cli/README.md

 ## Installation

 Create a directory where you want to save `install-stripe-cli` and keep the `stripe-cli` installation.
 Copy/Paste the snippet below into your terminal.
 That will save the latest release of `install-stripe-cli` and print usage if successfull.
-Requires that [curl], [wget], [xargs] and [jq] is installed.
+Requires that [curl], [wget], [jq], [xargs] and [b2sum] is installed.

 ```bash
 curl -s https://api.github.com/repos/dotnetcarpenter/install-stripe-cli/tags \